Don’t get me wrong. All of these things are important.

 Pay close attention to the reaction you get and adjust your frequency accordingly.

 Once you find what’s working, stick with it.

 As you’re probably aware, there’s a definite correlation between email engagement and deliverability.

 When ISPs see that recipients are opening and engaging with your emails, this helps your IP build trust.

 One of the best ways pound-for-pound to send engagement through the roof is by segmenting your email list.

-MailChimp even performed a study that compared the results of segmented campaigns against the results of non-segmented campaigns.
+One study compared the results of segmented campaigns against the results of non-segmented campaigns.